Issue with Certification Training

 The problems with this are:

 - Project management is not a binary science and this raises challenges to authors of exams.
-Many of the questions are poor or unfair and often it is very unclear (2) what the answer is.
-Some are even fundamentally unsound as questions.
+Many of the questions in certification exams are really poor or unfair and often it is very unclear (2) what the ‘correct’ answer is.
+Some are even fundamentally wrong as questions.
 Even seasoned professionals are left guessing.

 - The other issue is that the appetite to develop more and more rules upon which to base questions drives people to create illogical and sometimes even ridiculous rules (3), which then become the basis of very destructive messages on certification training courses.